Table of Contents:

 - In particular, this forbids screenshots again.

-app-bundles must be able to take screenshots, bypassing these
+- In some scenarios specially privileged app-bundles must be able to take screenshots, bypassing the restrictions mentioned.

 - Screencasting or video recording is essentially equivalent to an ongoing stream of screenshots, and has equivalent requirements.

 On agl-compositor this functionality is provided through protocol extensions that can be implemented by a privileged application.

 - A program from one app-bundle must not be able to synthesize input events for delivery to a window in a different app-bundle, which could be used to force the target program to carry out undesired actions.
 (Input integrity)